WooCommerce checkout page terms and conditions protect your store from disputes, chargebacks, and legal liability.

 Now, hit the “Copy URL to clipboard” button to copy the path.

-Add the download link for the PDF in the Terms and Conditions section.
+Add the PDF download link to the Terms and Conditions section.
 Make sure the link opens in a new tab so customers can easily access it without leaving the checkout page.

-Now, on the checkout page, users can just click the link to download the terms and conditions file.
+On the checkout page, users can click the link to download the terms and conditions file.

-This is how you can add a terms and conditions PDF to the WooCommerce Checkout Page?
+How can you add a terms and conditions PDF to the WooCommerce Checkout Page?

 The terms and conditions checkbox on the WooCommerce checkout page is great for compliance, but sometimes, you don't need it at all.

-Maybe you run a simple store that doesn’t deal with returns.
+Perhaps you run a straightforward store that doesn’t handle returns.
 Maybe your policies are already included elsewhere.
 Or maybe you’re looking for a cleaner, faster checkout experience to boost conversions.

 Here's how you can remove the terms and conditions from your WooCommerce checkout page.